 Easier access on the subway

-The TTC operates three subway lines and one rapid transit line that connects to the subway.
+The TTC operates four subway lines.
 The system stretches from Kipling Station in the west to McCowan Station in the east, and from Union Station in the south to Finch and Downsview Stations in the north.

-There are currently 32 stations where elevators provide access to train platforms and easier access transfers to and from Wheel-Trans and/or TTC accessible buses.
-These stations typically have accessible fare gates and fareboxes, sliding automatic doors and improved signage.
+More than half of subway stations provide elevator access to train platforms and transfers to and from Wheel-Trans and/or TTC accessible buses.
+These stations typically have accessible fare gates, sliding automatic doors and improved signage.
 Visit Elevators and Escalators, Subway or Maps to find out which subway stations are accessible with elevators; just look for the International Symbol of Access .

 Accessible subway trains

-Each accessible subway car has one (or two in the case of the Toronto Rockets) allocated wheelchair/scooter location, which consists of a flip-up row of seats, handhold and Emergency Alarm strip.
+Each accessible subway car has one (or two in the case of the newer Toronto Rocket trains) allocated wheelchair/scooter position, which consists of a flip-up or flip-down row of seats, handhold, and Emergency Alarm strip or pull handle.
 Unlike buses, Operator (or Guard) assistance is not available for securing wheelchairs or scooters on subway trains.